nvanheyst/onav_sdk_noetic_examples/patrol_main/README.md

 # patrol_main

 This is patrol example.
 It was mainly created to as an example and to test the onav_sdk, but could serve as a useful template and starting point for a security application with the Husky Observer.

 Here is an outline of the features of the program:
+- cycle between specificied POIs
 -

 **Options**

 Inference
-Currently the program uses a roboflow inference server setup on an Orin NX: https://inference.roboflow.com/quickstart/docker/ Alternatives are shown in the options folder such as using roboflows cloud server or running an object detection model on the robot
+Currently the program uses a Roboflow inference server setup on an Orin NX: https://inference.roboflow.com/quickstart/docker/ Alternatives are shown in the options folder such as using roboflows cloud server or running an object detection model on the robot

 Pan